Last Updated on July 27, 2026 by Daniel Globe

 Scenic Drives and Day Trips: 17-Mile Drive to Big Sur

-Because the 17-Mile Drive winds along the Monterey Peninsula, you’ll get jaw-dropping coastal vistas, iconic stops like the Lone Cypress and Bird Rock, and chances to spot sea lions, otters, and seabirds as you move toward Big Sur.
+Because 17-Mile Drive winds along the Monterey Peninsula through Pebble Beach, you’ll get jaw-dropping coastal vistas, iconic stops like the Lone Cypress and Bird Rock, and chances to spot sea lions, otters, and seabirds as you move toward Big Sur.
 Plan 2–3 hours so you can stop at overlooks — don’t rush the Ghost Trees at Pescadero Point or the Bird Rock viewing area — and let kids stretch, take photos, and breathe in the ocean air.
-Include a stop at Bixby Creek Bridge for classic family shots and a moment to appreciate how small the usual rules feel next to the coast.
-The route threads past world-class golf courses and ends up on roads that open to Big Sur’s drama, making it an ideal day trip for families craving space and wonder.
-Bring layers, snacks, water, and a charged phone camera.
-Pay entrance fees, follow posted signs, and keep wildlife wild by observing from a respectful distance.
+Include a stop at Bixby Creek Bridge on Highway 1 for classic family photos and a moment to appreciate the drama of the coast.

 Easy Hikes and Nature Walks for Little Ones